rob-blackbourn/jetblack-map/website/docs/components/map.md

     }
     ```

-    A "controlled" app uses this property to move the "view" of the map
-    around the world.

 * `zoom`: The zoom is a number which specifies how "zoomed in" the map is.
     The farthest zoom is `0`.
 For *Open Street Maps* the closest is 19.

-    A "controlled" street msp uses this property to zoom in and out of the map.

 * `width`: This is the displayed width of the map.
 It might be an absolute
     number like `600px` or a relative value like `100%`.

+    The default value is `600px`.

 * `height`: This is the displayed height of the map.
 It might be an
     absolute number like `400px` or a relative value like `100%`.

+    The default value is `600px`.

  * `tileProvider`: This is an object which provides the tiles for the
     tile layer, and also an attribution.
 Tile providers will be discussed
     later.

-If omitted the open street map provider will be used.
+    If omitted the open street map tile provider will be used.

-* `dprs`: This is a parameter required by some tile providers to determine
-    tile resolution.
+Movement around the map is achieved by changing the center and zoom
+properties.